The Amazing Spider-Man (TV series)

-The Amazing Spider-Man is a short-lived American television series based on the Marvel Comics character Spider-Man.
-It is the first live-action television series featuring Spider-Man and was shown on CBS in the United States from September 14, 1977 to July 6, 1979.
+The Amazing Spider-Man (known simply as Spider-Man for the second season) is an American superhero television series based on the Marvel Comics character Spider-Man.
+It is the second live-action television series appearance of a Marvel character.
+Spidey Super Stories aired three years earlier on The Electric Company.
+It was shown on CBS in the United States from September 14, 1977 to July 6, 1979.
 Though it was a considerable ratings success, the CBS series was cancelled after just 13 episodes, which included a pilot film airing in autumn of 1977.
 Despite its storylines being set in New York City (the character's hometown), the series was mostly filmed in Los Angeles.